goshippo/about-us/mentoring/README.md

 ## Bam/Sam

 The format is YAML, it is a human and machine readable.
-It is broken up into 3 parts and here's a walkthrough of the full example of this [file](batmany13.yml)
+It is broken up into 3 parts and here's a walkthrough of the full example of this [file](batmany13.yml).

 ### About

-This part is to cover basic things like your name (duh!), hobbies, as in, we are humans first, and its ok to have interests outside of work (be authentic) and can be a way for people to bond.
-Finally, favorite resources are just a simple way to share key books/blogs/tools that you used for your own growth
+This part is to cover basic things like your name (duh!), hobbies, as in, we are humans first, and its ok to have interests outside of work ([be authentic](../behavior/authentic.md)) and can be a way for people to bond.
+Finally, favorite resources are just a simple way to share key books/blogs/tools that you used for your own growth.

 ```
 about: